OpenWatch/ow-media-process-cookbook/README.md

 Dependencies
 ------------

-1. Install ffmpeg
+1. Install ffmpeg, Redis
-2. Make sure to install express@2.5.11 because the new one doesn't work.
+2. Start Redis with `redis-server`
-3. All the other stuff in `npm-shrinkwrap.json`.
+3. All the other stuff in `package.json`, which can be installed with `npm install`.

 Configuration
 ------------